-Hydrocodone Addiction: Signs, Risks, and Getting Help
+Hydrocodone Addiction: Signs, Effects, and Treatment

-The 2020 National Survey on Drug Use and Health (NSDUH) reports that 4.7 million people (1.7%) aged 12 or older misused hydrocodone products in the past year.3 That same year, 2.3 million people (0.8%) aged 12 or older had a past year prescription pain reliever use disorder, the term used by the NSDUH for addiction to these substances.3
+The 2021 National Survey on Drug Use and Health (NSDUH) reports that 4 million people aged 12 or older misused hydrocodone products in the past year.3 That same year, 5 million people (1.8%) aged 12 or older had a past year prescription pain reliever use disorder, the term used by the NSDUH for addiction to these substances.3

-People who use hydrocodone should know the potential dangers of using the substance to use it safely and avoid addiction or overdose.
-This article will help you understand what hydrocodone is, hydrocodone risks, the signs of hydrocodone dependence, and how to seek help if you think that you or someone you care about might have a hydrocodone addiction.
+People who use hydrocodone should know the potential dangers of the substance to use it safely and avoid addiction or overdose.
+This article will help you understand what hydrocodone is, hydrocodone risks, the signs of dependence, and how to seek help if you think that you or someone you care about might have a hydrocodone addiction.

 What Is Hydrocodone?